sara-sabr/ITStrategy/_pages/en/capabilities.md

 ### 3.2 Proactive failure notification

 #### 3.2.2.
 Indicators

-Ideal: Very Frequently

-- How often your team monitors the stability and security of your IT system?
+- When you are notified that your application or service is down, how often does this information come from a customer?
   a.
-Very Frequently (Ideal)
-  b.
-Frequently
-  c.
-Occasionally
-  d.
-Rarely
-  e.
-Very Rarely
-  f.
-Never

-- How often do you  face the situation when your team finds out from customers that your application or service is down?
-  a.
 Always
   b.
 Very Often
   c.
 Sometimes
   d.
 Rarely
   e.
 Never (Ideal)

-- How long does it take to fix the problem?
+- When a critical problem with the application is identified how often does it take, on average, for the fix to be on production?
   a.
-Less than I expect (Ideal)
+A day or less (Ideal)
   b.
-About right
+More than a day, less than a week
   c.
-More than I expect
+Between one week and one month
   d.
-We never fix it
+More than a month

 ### 3.3 Work in process limits

 #### 3.3.2.
 Indicators

-- Are people in your team often assigned to work on multiple tasks ?
-If yes , what is the main reason?
+- People on my team are often assigned to work on multiple mutually exclusive tasks
   a.
-It usually doesn't happen (Ideal)
+Strongly Agree
   b.
-Too much work
+Agree
   c.
-Not enough people in the team
+Undecided
   d.
-Not the right skill sets in the team
+Disagree
+  e.
+Strongly Disagree  (Ideal)

 - When faced with too much work and too few people to do it, we prioritize work and focus on completing a small number of high-priority tasks
    a.
 Very Frequently (Ideal)